kiwikik/aws_protectedb_openshift/README.md

 organizations.
 The installation of the provided prescriptive architecture is reasonably simple, deploying a customized architecture does require extensive understanding of the [AWS platform](https://github.com/aws-samples/aws-secure-environment-accelerator).
-**__Note__**: that you must update your ASEA config.json to deploy 3 AZ in your shared VPCs for OpenShift.
+**__Note__**: that you must update your ASEA `config.json` to deploy three availability zones (AZ) in your shared VPCs for OpenShift.
 As deployed, your OpenShift cluster architecture will look like this:
  ![Alt text](images/aws-architecture.png?raw=true "AWS Architecture")

-### Why are we interested in deploying OCP on AWS with ASEA?
+### Why are we interested in deploying OpenShift on AWS with ASEA?
 Customers want the ability to deploy containerized applications in hybrid environments.
 Customers can open a new AWS Management account, deploy the ASEA and have the 12 guardails in place within a day.
-Documenting how to install OCP on top of ASEA gets the customer that much closer to being able to deploy containerized applications and obtain and Authority to Operate (ATO) against Canada's Protect B Medium Medium security profile.
+Documenting how to install OpenShift on top of ASEA gets the customer that much closer to being able to deploy containerized applications and obtain and Authority to Operate (ATO) against Canada's Protect B Medium security profile.

-### What has been tested by CANPS AWS and RedHat?
+### What has been tested by CANPS AWS and Red Hat?
-OCP version: 4.7 ASEA version: 1.3.2 OCP Deployment Method: UPI Getting started on deploying OpenShift using the UPI installer on AWS with PBMM guardrails provided by ASEA.
+* OpenShift version 4.7, ASEA version: 1.3.2
+* OpenShift Deployment Method: UPI

 For the purposes of this document, we assume that you have a standard ASEA proscribed architecture as defined below
 ![Alt text](https://github.com/aws-samples/aws-secure-environment-accelerator/blob/main/docs/operations/img/ASEA-high-level-architecture.png?raw=true "AWS PBMM")